-Pasta dishes are not hard to make at home and heavy cream is something we should never have in copious amounts, not to mention the idea of waiting 45 minutes less than 20 feet from my front door for supper seems rather ironic to me.
-So, in order to curb my inner fat kid’s craving for a carbohydrate feast I set out to make my own Olive Garden specialty.
+Pasta dishes are not hard to make at home and heavy cream is something we should never have in copious amounts anyway.
+Not to mention, the idea of waiting 45 minutes less than 20 feet from my front door for supper seems rather ironic to me.
+So, in order to curb my inner fat kid’s craving for a carbohydrate feast, I set out to make my own Olive Garden specialties.

-This is artichoke dip would make a perfect appetizer for your holiday meal, something you could throw down right before Thanksgiving, Christmas, or as I did with it the moment I was done snapping these pictures is using it for a great topping for pizza.
+This spinach artichoke dip would make a perfect appetizer for your holiday meal.
+Something you could throw down right before Thanksgiving, Christmas, or as I did, eating it the moment I was done snapping these pictures.
+It is also a great topping for homemade pizza.

 - 1/4 cup mayonnaise

 - 1/2 tsp dried basil, 1 tablespoon fresh basil

 - 14 oz artichoke hearts, drained, coarsely chopped

 - 1/2 cup spinach - chopped, frozen, thawed and well drained